Key Takeaways

 Annuities with the Highest Fees

-Variable and indexed annuities tend to be more complex, and while they include the typical charges – administrative fees, mortality expenses, commissions, etc. – that you’ll find with most annuities, they have several additional fees as well.
+Variable and fixed index annuities tend to be more complex, and while they include the typical charges – administrative fees, mortality expenses, commissions, etc. – that you’ll find with most annuities, they have several additional fees as well.

 Annuities With Higher Fees